rharriso/style-bench/Readme.md

 # Size of Test pages

 The number of styles, nodes, and selectors used in this experiment were determined by sampling pages on existing sites.

-In order to determine the number of nodes and styles to emulate in the the Javascript below was run on a sample of web pages.
+The javascript below was used.

 ```javascript
   console.log('Element Count:', document.querySelectorAll('*').length)